HL7/davinci-pct/input/pagecontent/formal_specification.md

 * The sender **SHALL** send the data element if the sender maintains the data element and is authorized to share it.
     * Data elements that the sender maintains includes data elements available in the systems under the sender’s control.

-    * If the sender does not capture/store the data, the data are not available, or sharing of the data is not authorized, the system **SHOULD NOT** send the element if the element is not marked as mandatory (lower cardinality of 0).
+    * If the sender does not capture/store the data, the data is not available, or sharing of the data is not authorized, the system **SHOULD NOT** send the element if the element is not marked as mandatory (lower cardinality of 0).

 Receiver: